hbekel/reprom64/README.md

 right for the chip select signals.
 In new boards, the adaptor will sit in the combined kernal and basic socket, and only plug into the charset socket to the left.

-Note that this project is in an early stage of development.
-However, a working prototype for the old boards already exists.